 These are the perfect homemade gifts for foodies and they really are not difficult to make.
 You might want to make double though, so you can save some for yourself.

 Ready to get your garlic on?
 Garlic packed olive oil is a heavenly ingredient that can be found in the souks, but it also is incredibly easy to prepare at home.
 This oil makes a great dipping sauce or a shortcut for recipes that call for cooking minced garlic in oil.
 Need more convincing?
 It's the perfect, budget friendly gift!

 Do you have a hot sauce enthusiast on your Christmas list?
 Homemade Harissa is for you (or should we say, them)!
 Add this favorite Moroccan hot sauce to breakfast eggs, noodles, meats – basically anything that needs a little heat!
 The flavor has a unique, smokey pepper complexity unlike other hot sauces on the market.
 This recipe is by far one of the favorites on the site.

 Roses play an important role in Moroccan medicinal remedies and these queens of the flower world are also seen in Moroccan cooking.
 For friends and family who love breakfast treats like biscuits and scones, make their mornings sweeter this holiday season with Rose Petal Jam.

 Preserved lemons are THE ingredient that makes Moroccan cuisine what it is.
 A Moroccan pantry simply cannot exist without a jar of preserved lemons.
 If you know a foodie eager to try their hand at Moroccan tajines, fish dishes or salads, this gift is perfect!
 Keep in mind, the lemons take a few weeks before they can be used.
 You may want to attach a favorite recipe or two OR pair with a great Moroccan cookbook.

-I hope that some of these homemade Moroccan foodie gifts might find their way to someone special in your life this holiday season.
-There’s nothing better than homemade!
+I hope that some of these homemade Moroccan gift ideas might find their way to someone special in your life this holiday season.
+There's nothing better than homemade.